 The functional currency of the Corporation is the Canadian dollar, and the functional currency of the Corporation's subsidiary and associate is the Mongolian tugrik.
 Additionally, the Corporation incurs expenses in US dollars.
-Consequently, fluctuations of the Canadian dollar in relation to other currencies impacts the fair value of financial assets, liabilities and operating results.
-Financial assets and liabilities subject to currency translation risk primarily include US dollar denominated cash, accounts payable and accrued liabilities, as well as the Corporation's net investment in its Mongolian subsidiary and associates.
-The Corporation maintains US dollar bank accounts in Canada.
+Fluctuations of the Canadian dollar in relation to other currencies impacts the fair value of financial assets, liabilities and operating results.
+Financial assets and liabilities subject to currency translation risk primarily include US dollar denominated cash, accounts payable and accrued liabilities, as well as the Corporation's net investment in its Mongolian associate.